-The broken tape detection feature of your cassette tape player may identify the cleaning cassette as a damaged tape, in error.
-To prevent the cleaning cassette from being ejected, use the following steps:
+The cut tape detection feature of your cassette tape player may identify the cleaning cassette as a damaged tape, in error.
+To prevent the cleaning cassette from being ejected, use the following steps.

 - 1. Turn the ignition on. - 2.
-Turn the radio off. - Press and hold the TAPE CD button for five seconds.
-READY will appear on the display and a cassette symbol will flash for five seconds. - Insert the scrubbing action cleaning cassette. - Eject the cleaning cassette after the manufacturer's recommended cleaning time.
+Turn the radio off. - Press and hold the TP CD button for five seconds. - Insert the scrubbing action cleaning cassette. - Eject the cleaning cassette after the manufacturer's recommended cleaning time.